-Then I smacked it with a bag of screws.
-I actually did this to each piece (besides sanding, it’s the only thing I did on all of them).
-It gave each board some very subtle dings that I thought wouldn’t hurt across the board (literally, har har).
-I must admit that throwing a bag of screws against the wood was kinda cathartic.
-Oh and I’ve heard that some people do this with chains, which sounds equally fun.
+The first thing we tried was smacking each board with a Ziploc bag full of coarse screws.
+I actually did this to each piece and ,besides sanding, it’s the only thing I did on all of them.
+It gave each board some very subtle dings or divots (see below) and it was also kinda cathartic, if I’m being totally honest.
+Oh and I’ve heard that some people do this with metal chains, which sounds equally fun.

-Because I know it’s a bit tough to see the damage being done, I thought I’d show you what these wood distressing techniques looked like once the boards were stained (aka: punch #2) so you can see them more clearly.
-Since stain catches and collects in all of these dents and dings, it tends to accentuate them (which is a good thing, in this case).
-So here’s a board that I hit with the ol’ bag of screws a bunch of times so you can see the final effect:
+Because I know it’s a bit tough to see the dings above, you can see them a bit more clearly on the final stained board below.
+Since stain catches and collects in all of these dents and dings, it tends to accentuate them – which is a good thing, in this case.
+This is the damage inflickted by the bag of screws.

 On some boards, I also hit them with my hammer.
 Whitewood or pine is relatively soft, so it’s easy to leave some dents with just a few light bangs.
 I liked to concentrate my hits in one spot because it looked more organic than having a few evenly spaced out hammerhead impressions.
 I was all about the cluster.